 Presenter Ready Room

-- The Presenter Ready Room is located in the Bacchus Boardroom of the New Orleans Marriott.
+- The Presenter Ready Room is located in the Foxglove Room of the Fairmont.
 Please check the map of the venue in the program and signs on-site for the exact location.

 - Oral presenters may view their already loaded presentations on the computers.
-Changes and updates to the presentations cannot be made on-site.
+Changes to the presentations must be made at least one hour prior to the presentation and approved by the Nurse Planner on-site.
 Presentations can be made from handouts, which will be the responsibility of the presenting author.
 If a presentation is missing, please immediately notify staff.

 - The Presenter Ready Room is available for use during the following times:

 - Please refer to your presenter letter for the date and time of your presentation.
-Presenter letters with scheduled presentations will be sent to all accepted presenting authors by the end of September 2018.
+Presenter letters with scheduled presentations will be sent to all accepted presenting authors by mid-October 2020.

 Working With Your Moderator